 Big Data and Real-Time Analytics

 Insurance companies are starting to realize the vast potential of real-time analytics and the benefits they may reap by implementing Business Intelligence tools and predictive analytics software.
 Besides, real-time analytics solutions like telematics for usage-based insurance are expected to drive significant cost reductions.
-According to McKinsey & Co., the usage-based insurance market, relying heavily on real-time data, is expected to reach $267.4 billion by 2032.
+The global usage-based insurance market is estimated to reach about $267.4 billion by 2032, growing at a CAGR of 26.2 % from 2023 to 2032.

 Usage-Based and On-Demand Insurance